tmpfs/async-validate/README.md

 ## Standard Rules

-Some standard rules for common validation requirements are accessible via `schema.rules.std`.
-You may wish to reference these rules or copy and modify them.
+Some standard rules for common validation requirements are accessible, you may wish to reference these rules or copy and modify them.

+As of `v0.2.0` these rules must be required: `require('async-validate/std-rules')` and are no longer available via the schema class.

 ### Field